 - Litter trays should be kept well away from food preparation areas.

-- Wash hands frequently, especially after touching animals, before and after handling food and prior to eating.
+- Wash hands frequently, especially after touching animals, before and after handling food, prior to eating after being in public areas.

 - Keep your hands out of your mouth.
 Many infections (a number of gastro type infections as well as colds and flu to name a few) can be spread when you touch your nose or mouth with contaminated hands.